 - Have a fixed sleep schedule

 Having irregular sleep patterns worsens sleep quality, studies have shown.
-On the contrary, waking up naturally in the morning (without an alarm clock) at a particular time improves the quality of sleep drastically.
+On the contrary, waking up naturally in the morning after a sound sleep (without an alarm clock) at a particular time improves the quality of sleep drastically.

 - Sleep rituals go a long way

-Having a sleep ritual has helped a lot of people improve their sleep cycle.
+Having a sleep ritual has helped a lot of people improve their sleep cycle and get healthy sleep.